Things to Declutter in August

 • Measuring Spoons – Again, keep enough that you routinely use and let go of the excess.

-• Water Bottles – If it is damaged or you haven’t touched it in over a month, let it go.
-Keep your favorites and a few size options.
+• Water Bottles – If it is damaged or you haven’t touched it in months, let it go.
+Keep your favorites and donate the rest.

-Always work in your bedroom.
-The more you can remove the more space you will open up, giving a relaxing atmosphere to where you sleep.
+A bedroom should have just the items that help you to relax at the end of a busy day and to get the sleep you need.
+The more you can remove, the more space you will open up, giving a relaxing atmosphere to where you sleep.

-• Books – I love books, but if you have a large collection in your home, you may want to consider finding another area.
-Keep a few favorites near to your bed that you can read to help you wind down after a long stressful day.
+• Books – I love books, but if you have a large collection in your home, you may want to consider setting up a library in an office or family room.
+Then, you can keep a few favorites near your bed that you can read to help you wind down after a long, stressful day.

-• Lighting – Soft lights are good for a bedroom with a good reading lap near your bedside.
+• Lighting – Soft lights are good for a bedroom with a good reading lamp near your bedside.
+Replace bright, overbearing bulbs with more appropriate options.

 August Decluttering List for the Office

-The office is one of those forgotten rooms, especially in the summertime.
-Let’s give this space a bit of attention now.
+The office is one of those forgotten rooms unless you work from home.
+Either way, giving this room a bit of attention this month will help.

-• Surface Clutter – Take a few minutes to clean off any papers from your desk, kitchen counters, or family tables.
-Put them all into a basket and set aside time to sort through each item.
-Toss the junk and put sticky it notes on other papers that need to be dealt with.
+• Surface Clutter – Take a few minutes to clean off any papers from your desk and other work areas.
+Put them all into a basket and set aside time to sort through them.

-• Printer Ink – Check to see if your printer ink needs to be replaced.
+• Printer Ink – Check to see if your printer ink needs to be replaced, if so add it to your shopping list.
 Gather up any empty cartridges and take them to be recycled.

 • Calendar – If you have not done so yet, set up your new calendar for the month of August.
-Toss the previous month and start fresh!
+Toss the previous month and start fresh.
+Keep your calendar in your family command center or other centralized space to ensure that you and everyone can see it.

 • Events – Be sure to make a note of any birthdays or anniversaries for August.
 Make a list of cards and gifts you need to purchase so you have time to get them to their recipients on time.